StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 127. **The Book Nobody Read: Chasing the Revolutions of Nicolaus Copernicus**, *Owen Gingerich*, William Heinemann, 2004.
 128. **Think Like a Freak: How to Think Smarter About Almost Everything**, *Steven D. Levitt and Stephen J. Dubner*, Penguin Books, 2014.
 129. **Charles Darwin's Barnacle and David Bowie's Spider: How Scientific Names Celebrate Adventurers, Heroes, and Even a Few Scoundrels**, *Stephen B. Heard*, Yale University Press, 2020.
+130. **The Curious Life of Robert Hooke: The Man Who Measured London**, *Lisa Jardine*, Perennial, 2005.

 ## Fiction